swiftlang/swift/docs/Modules.rst

   Both cases still use "submodule-only" as the default access control, so this only affects the implicit visibility of whole-module and public declarations.

-.. admonition:: FIXME

-  Cross-reference with access control design doc once we have an access control design doc.

 Import Search Paths
 -------------------